alessa-media/project_rock_paper_scissors/README.md

 ## Features
 * play against the computer
 * play against a friend
-* The player may chose between 3, 5 and 10 rounds
+* The player(s) may chose between 3, 5 and 10 rounds